-Which is Better for TV Matrix, IPS vs VA
+Which is better for a TV, IPS vs VA

 The main indicator of the quality of the TV is the quality of the image on the screen, and this largely depends on the technology used in the display.
-For LCD TVs such technologies are VA or IPS, but which one is better for building a matrix?
+For LCD TVs, these technologies are VA or IPS, but which one is better for screen construction?

 If you don’t want to bother with theory, you can answer right away:

-VA is the best technology for building an LCD matrix used in a TV.
+VA is the best technology for building an LCD panel used in a TV.

-This is a private opinion of many experts who professionally evaluate these technologies, with the help of stands and special devices.
+This is the private opinion of many experts who professionally evaluate these technologies, with the help of stands and special devices.

 Once again, this is a private opinion, you can not unequivocally prove which one is better — IPS or VA.